Skip to main content

 Selecting Columns and Rows

-When analyzing data, you often need to focus on specific parts, such as selecting a column of interest or checking a few rows.
+When analyzing data, you often need to focus on specific subsets — like selecting one column of interest or reviewing certain rows.

-In Pandas, this can be done using column labels, row positions, and index labels.
+In Pandas, you can do this easily using column labels, row positions, or index labels.

 Selecting Columns

-The most reliable way to select a column is by using square brackets with the column name:
+The most common and reliable way to select a column is by using square brackets with its column name:

 Select a column by name